-I figure if I am hesitant but curious about dragon fruit someone else is too.
-So I’ve done a little recon and here is what I’ve learned.
+I figured if I was hesitant but curious about dragon fruit, someone else is too.
+So I did a little recon and here is what I learned.

 Dragon fruits have a surprising number of phytonutrients.
 They are rich in antioxidants, they contain vitamin C (equivalent to 10 percent of the daily value), polyunsaturated (good) fatty acids, and several B vitamins for carbohydrate metabolism, as well as carotene and protein.

-As for the fruit itself I learned that the skin is not edible only the flesh inside.
-They are similar to a kiwi fruit.
+As for the fruit itself I learned that the skin is not edible but the inner dragon fruit is, and it’s similar to a kiwi fruit.
 They are both filled with small seeds that are edible, which add a little texture, but for the most part they are unnoticeable.

 So all there was left to learn is how to cut and serve it.
 Instagram to the rescue!